JulieMontoya/BCP_design/stream_of_consciousness.md

 We need to modify the `parse_num` subroutine to be able to handle negative numbers.
 Allow - as first digit, set a flag if seen, and twos-complement the number after the last digit if the negative flag was set.

+### Design File Creator

+Needs to ask how much space to reserve for:

+* Footprint headers
+* Pins
+* Silkscreen
+* Parts list
+* Wiring list
+* Route headers
+* Waypoints

+Needs to have `PROC`s to list footprints in design and master files, and copy a footprint from master to design.
+(NB: each footprint header contains offsets to its associated pin and silkscreen data, which will need to be updated on copy.)

+### Footprint Creator

+Needs option to import footprints from a master footprints file alongside those it creates.
+(Also needs to work with _no_ master footprint file!)
+Any footprint file can be used as a master file, but an actual design is restricted to 32 footprints.